ndiayesamba1996/restyled.io/Data-Breach-Response-Policy.md

 ## Sensitive Data

 The following is data that Restyled stores and considers sensitive.
-If any such data becomes accessible to a non-authenticated user, that will be considered a _Data Breach_:
+If any such data becomes accessible to an unauthenticated / unauthorized user, that will be considered a _Data Breach_:

 - Private repository contents (i.e. source code), whole or in "diff" form
 - Private user email addresses